 If you read my blog regularly, you’ll know that we love the Peak District & going for walks.
 But this time I headed there alone with Eric and it was not planned at all!
 I started the day thinking we would just head to a local playground for a few hours.
 But an hour later, ended up in the Peak District, where I walked to Padley Gorge and Longshaw Estate.
 We had a picnic, did a little exploring and got very muddy (did not pack the right clothing!).
-Here’s what we got upto on our last minute Peak District walk!
+Come along with us on this little spontaneous Peak District walk!

 As it wasn’t planned at all, I didn’t take a camera with me so only had my phone.
 These photos are not the best but still show what a good time we had together on our adventure. 🙂 Do watch the vlog as there’s some beautiful landscapes, and read our last (planned) family Peak District walk which was from Grindleford to Hathersage here.